UIMSolutions/app-grundschutz/README.md

-# app-grundschutz
+# App 🎁 app-myname

 Web app for managing Grundschutz (base protection) projects

 BSI Grundschutz is a collection of enterprise security guidelines established by the BSI.
 It is also a methodology to identify and combat security-relevant vulnerabilities.

 This app is one of many components for working with BSI Grundschutz topics.